Do I have to attend court?

 Yes, in most cases you will have to attend a court hearing.

-The case will then follow the normal CCJ process for a defended claim.
+The case then follows the normal CCJ process.
 You have to use the N9a Claims pack.

 Find out more about court action in England and Wales.